 Example 2: allows you to further drill down to the campaign and ad level.

 Example 3: allows you to get even more granular by AB testing landing pages.
 If you are running multiple campaigns with multiple ads, you can see the campaign, the ad or both that are producing the most sales.
-If you have multiple sources, such as Bing or affiliates, you can then compare across sources, and AB test your landing pages at the same time.
+If you have multiple sources, such as search engines or affiliates, you can then compare across sources, and AB test your landing pages at the same time.

 The below diagram shows how RevCent Track.js works with your website visitors, tracking domains, metadata and sales.